-This is one of our base recipes.
+This is one of the base recipes as seen in our Whole Life Meal Plan.
 A Greek yogurt smoothie is a great way to start your morning, fuel a workout, or satisfy a craving for something cold, creamy, and sweet!

 Must-Know Cooking Skill

 If you want to make smoothies for breakfast and are usually crunched for time in the mornings, place all of the non-frozen ingredients in your blender’s jar and place it in the fridge the night before.
 Add the frozen ingredients in the morning and blend!

 Choose a creamy fruit to yield a creamy smoothie (bananas, avocados, mangos, etc.).

 If your smoothie is too thick after blending, add more liquid.
 If it is too thin, add more fruit or ice.
 Note that the optional oats, seeds, and nut butter will all thicken the smoothie.

 - Milk or Milk Alternative: substitute 100% fruit juice, coconut milk, or even water.
 Learn about plant-based milk vs cow’s milk in this article.